raspberrypilearning/3D-scene/en/step_5.md

 --- /task ---

 --- task ---

-Change the size of relevant sprites to increase the 3-dimensional effect.
+Resize your sprites where relevant to increase the 3-dimensional effect.

 --- collapse ---
 ---
-title: Resizing by layer
+title: Set the size of your sprites
 ---

 **Numbers in a row**: [See inside](https://scratch.mit.edu/projects/445071529/editor){:target="_blank"}